breckwagner/CSC361/project_2/README.md

 }
 ```

-additionally, because no output format was specified for times, I have been outputting them using the method from the example Berkley code:
+Additionally, because no output format was specified for times, I have been outputting them using the method from the example Berkley code:

 const char *timestamp_string(struct timeval ts);